MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/lookupoperator.md

   this limits the size of the `$right` table.

 > [!NOTE]
-> The query will fail if the right side of the lookup is larger than several tens of MBs.
+> If the right side of the lookup is larger than several tens of MBs, the query will fail.
 >
-> Run the following query to get the estimated size of the right side in bytes:
+> You can run the following query to estimate the size of the right side in bytes:
 >
 > ```kusto
 > rightSide